Health & Wellness

 Talk to your vet about the best treatment options for your dog — it may be a combination of the above solutions.
 For serious cases, some vets often turn to corticosteroids, potent drugs that carry side effects and risks that you likely want to reserve for severe symptoms.
-If your pup needs multiple treatments to combat allergies, Fetch by The Dodo pet insurance makes sure you can say yes to the best care knowing we’ll help with the vet bills.
+If your pup needs multiple treatments to combat allergies, Fetch Pet Insurance makes sure you can say yes to the best care knowing we’ll help with the vet bills.

 We hope your dog never experiences allergies, but if they do, you’ll know how to get them the much needed relief.

 The Dig, Fetch's expert-backed editorial, answers all of the questions you forget to ask your vet or are too embarrassed to ask at the dog park.
 We help make sure you and your best friend have more good days, but we’re there on bad days, too.